UCLALibrary/feed_ursus/README.md

 ### Installing

-For development, clone the repository and use poetry to set up the virtualenv:
+For development, clone the repository and use uv to set up the virtualenv:

 ```
 git clone git@github.com:UCLALibrary/feed_ursus.git
 cd feed_ursus
-pipx install poetry
-poetry self add poetry-git-version-plugin
-poetry install
+uv install
 ```

 Then, to activate the virtualenv:

 ```
-poetry shell
+source .venv/bin/activate
 ```

 The following will assume the virtualenv is active.
-You could also run e.g. `poetry run feed_ursus [path/to/your.csv]`
+You could also run e.g. `uv run feed_ursus [path/to/your.csv]`

 ### Using the development version